-- Program descriptions in the Central Kitsap School District are based on the individual needs of each student.
+Program descriptions in the Central Kitsap School District are based on the individual needs of each student.
 The locations of these programs may vary from year to year depending on the student population and availability of space.
 The IEP team determines placement based on Evaluation information.
-If a district level placement is required, the Special Education Director decides the location of placement. - Central Kitsap School District programs for students with disabilities are designed to fulfill the spirit and intent of the Individuals with Disabilities Education Act (IDEA).
-Central Kitsap School District has a wide continuum of program options. - Whenever possible, students attend their home schools.
-However, the school district offers a continuum of placement options.
+If a district level placement is required, the Special Education Director decides the location of placement.

+Central Kitsap School District programs for students with disabilities are designed to fulfill the spirit and intent of the Individuals with Disabilities Education Act (IDEA).
+Central Kitsap School District has a wide continuum of program options.
+Whenever possible, students attend their home schools.
 To meet this need, district level Special Education classes are available for students with moderate or severe disabilities at the elementary, middle and high school levels.
 The emphasis of these programs at the younger ages is on academic and other fundamental skill development.
 For secondary students, the focus is on functional academic, daily living, community access and vocational skills as determined by the students Individual Transition Plan.